stuartellis/multiform/README.md

 - make/tools/stackform/stackform-tools-container.mk
 - docker/stackform-tools.dockerfile

-The following lines must be present in the main Makefile:
+The following variables and includes must be present in the main Makefile:

 ```
 ### Stackform